paluh/purescript-puxing-bob/README.md

 ### Usage

-You can find full and working code of example in examples/single-component-routing
+You can find full and working code of this example in `examples/single-component-routing`.

 Assume that we have application with three tabs (for example: `Profile`, `Inbox`, `Settings`) and we want to include currently active tab in url, so we need to define type which can encode this: